MRL Microfab Clean Room

 The cleanroom is divided into 4 separate bays, each dedicated to a set of related fabrication processes:

-- Optical lithography bay (MRL 388) consisting of two spin coaters, three hot plates, HMDS oven, three MJB-3 mask aligners and two MJB-4 mask aligner
+- Optical lithography bay (MRL 388) consisting of two spin coaters, three hot plates, HMDS oven, three MJB-3 mask aligners, one MJB-4 mask aligner and Heidelberg MLA 150 Maskless Writer.

 - Sample cleaning and developing bay (MRL 384) consisting of solvent fume hood, developer fume hood and microscope.

-- Metal etching bay (MRL 387) consisting of metal etchant fume hood, stamper station aligner, PI vacuum oven, UV flood exposure unit and microscope.
+- Metal etching bay (MRL 387) consisting of metal etchant fume hood, Deep UV exposure, UV flood exposure unit and microscope.

 - Acid etching bay (MRL 359) consisting of HF/BOE fume hood, Nano-strip fume hood, other acids fume hood and microscope.